First published: 6 May 2020

 Advise your client that you are currently in good health but if you develop symptoms before their appointment, you will call to defer treatment.

-If the client is coming to see you, ask them to bring their own bottle of water (so that you don't have to handle any refreshments) and explain any new procedures you are putting in place at this time, for example, how to enter the premises and make their way to the treatment room without coming into close contact with you or others, or how to make a non-cash payment.
+If the client is coming to see you, ask them to bring their own bottle of water (to minimise you handling any refreshments) and explain any new procedures you are putting in place at this time, for example, using hand sanitiser on arrival and how to enter the premises and make their way to the treatment room without coming into close contact with you or others.
+If you have also moved to cash-free payments, make them aware of this before the appointment.

 If you are visiting the client in their home, highlight any special requirements you may have at this time.
-For example, arrange how and where you will be working in their home, and explain the need for physical distancing to be maintained before and after the treatment.
-Ask them where you can wash your hands during your visit (but take your own hand sanitiser, in case this is not possible).
+For example, arrange how and where you will be working in their home, and explain the need for physical distancing to be maintained before and after the treatment, and that the room requires ventilation before and during treatment, etc.

 If you are visiting a client at their work premises, for example, an office, ask them if there are any special procedures in place that you need to be aware of and adhere to when visiting.

-9. Treating clients who are clinically vulnerable (moderate risk) or clinically extremely vulnerable (high risk)
+9. Treating clients who are clinically extremely vulnerable

-While anyone can get seriously ill from COVID-19, there are groups of people that the government has identified as being at a higher risk than the rest of the population.
-These people are classed as ‘clinically extremely vulnerable’ (high risk) or ‘clinically vulnerable’ (moderate risk) – click here to see if your client falls into one or more of these categories.
+While anyone can get seriously ill from COVID-19, there are people that the government has identified as being at a higher risk than the rest of the population.
+These people are classed as ‘clinically extremely vulnerable’ and should have received a letter from the NHS – click here to see if your client falls into the clinically extremely vulnerable category.

-At this time, we are strongly advising members not to treat anyone who is shielding.
+Please note that at this time, we are strongly advising members not to treat anyone who is shielding, as and when shielding is a government requirement.

-However, if their preference is to have a close contact/ hands-on treatment, then we would strongly advise the following before going ahead with treatment.
+However, if their preference is to have a hands-on treatment, then we would strongly advise the following before going ahead with treatment.

 Risk assess the individual client